Anna is proficient at soap making, particularly sculpting soap that looks like food and other objects.

 - I arranged the lamb chops—I made two pieces so they would look fuller.
 I arranged the vegetables onto the plate as well.

 - Once those were on the plate, I shaved small bits of green soap to make it look like scallions and spritzed the whole thing with alcohol to give it a sheen.

 - The "sauce" at the bottom of the plate is just a few drops of pigment.

 Chicken wings were the easiest or mimic.
 The shape is quite simple and I was able to really use the distorted soaps I had.

 - Using a scalpel, I made lots of ridges and scraped the back of each piece.
-It gave the soap a bit of "chicken skin" surface.
+It gave the soap a bit of a "chicken skin" surface.

 - Using my fingernail, I wrapped a small piece of stocking and rubbed the surface to smoothen it out.

-- I placed the wings on a plate and spritzed them with alcohol to give it a shine.
+- I placed the wings on a plate and spritzed them with alcohol to give them a shine.
 The white "sauce" is just my leftover white paint pigment from another project.
-It looked like ranch dressing to me, so I poured it in a small bowl and placed it in the middle.
+It looked like ranch dressing to me, so I poured it into a small bowl and placed it in the middle.
 You can see that there is a bit of a run-off of alcohol/pigment at the bottom of the plate, which actually made the piece look a bit more real.